microsoft/vscode-docs/remote-tutorials/ssh/create-ssh-key.md

 ---
 Order: 3
 Area: ssh
-TOCTitle: Setup SSH
+TOCTitle: Set up SSH
-PageTitle: Setup SSH
+PageTitle: Set up SSH
-MetaDescription: Try Azure Functions for free with Visual Studio Code
+MetaDescription: Set up an SSH key to use with Visual Studio Code
-DateApproved: 2/9/2018
+DateApproved: 7/26/2019
 ---
-# Setup SSH
+# Set up SSH

 There are several authentication methods into a VM, including an SSH public/private key pair or a username and password.
 We strongly recommend using key-based authentication (if you use a username/password, you'll be prompted to enter your credentials more than once by the extension).
-If you're on Windows and have already created keys using PuttyGen, you can [reuse them](https://code.visualstudio.com/docs/remote/troubleshooting#_reusing-a-key-generated-in-puttygen).
+If you're on Windows and have already created keys using PuttyGen, you can [reuse them](/docs/remote/troubleshooting.md#reusing-a-key-generated-in-puttygen).

+## Create an SSH key

 If you don't have an SSH key pair, open a bash shell or the command line and type in: